deislabs/yo-wasm/README.md

 _NOTE: `release.yml` watches the `main` branch.
 If your repository uses the name `master` then you must change this in the workflow file._

+### Publishing to OCI

-At the moment, the Yeoman generator only sets up publishing for Azure Container Registry, but we'll expand this repertoire over time (and it should be reasonably easy to adapt the ACR steps to other registries).
+At the moment, the only pre-installed OCI registry is Azure Container Registry, but we'll expand this repertoire over time (and it should be reasonably easy to adapt the ACR steps to other registries).
 The publish workflow needs to know three things: